Get to know the teachers, staff, mentors, and student interns at Empowerteen!

 “Along with my wife, Abby, I am the co-founder of Jiva Journeys: Yoga Adventure Retreats with the mission to bring people together in incredible places so they can explore the depth of their Being and the richness of our world.
 We’re currently conspiring retreats in Oregon, Costa Rica, and beyond.
 Collaborations always welcome!”
 Check us out on Instagram!

-Maui taught yoga at 3 of Empowerteen’s Girls Retreats in 2017, and will be the Co-Leader and Teacher at the 2018 Boys Summer Retreat.
-We’re so excited to have him with us!
+Maui taught yoga and mindfulness at Empowerteen’s Girls Retreats from 2017-2020, and has been the Co-Leader and Yoga/Mindfulness/Capoeira Teacher at the 2018-2019-2020 Boys Summer Retreats.
+We’re so excited to have him with us as he is an incredible influence and inspiration to the teens!
 THANK YOU FOR ALL YOU DO, MAUI!!! -Empowerteen

-Troy Rulmyr is the Karate, Martial Arts, and Self-Defense Instructor at Empowerteen for the boys and girls summer retreats, and is a Staff Member of the 2019 and 2020 Boys Summer Camps.
+Troy Rulmyr is the Karate, Martial Arts, and Self-Defense Instructor at Empowerteen for the boys and girls summer retreats, and is a Staff Member of the 2018, 2019 and 2020 Summer Camps.

 “I’m a mentor, coach, and teacher who loves working in the community building people up.
 I grew up in a small town on the border of Arizona, and immediately felt drawn to travel and adventure.
 I’ve played music all over the world, and written 7 books.
 I’m currently a Karate/Self Defense teacher and own a company that helps people with barriers gain meaningful employment.”